 Climate Disasters and Development in Asia-Pacific

-This working paper focuses on disaster risks connected to the phenomenon of climate change.
-It asserts that the confluence of three factors—rising exposure of populations, increasing vulnerabilities, and the changing nature of the hazards themselves—are contributing to turn these hazards of nature into intense natural disasters.
+This paper focuses on disaster risks connected to the phenomenon of climate change.
+Rising exposure of populations, increasing vulnerabilities and the changing nature of the hazards are turning these hazards of nature into natural disasters.

 The frequency of intense floods and storms is increasing globally, particularly in Asia-Pacific, amid the specter of climate change.
 Associated with these natural disasters are more variable and extreme rainfall and temperatures as recorded in publicly available databases for the world, Asia-Pacific, and the Philippines, the case examined in detail.
 The risks of these events result from a confluence of three factors: rising exposure of populations, increasing vulnerabilities, and the changing nature of the hazards themselves.
 All three factors are contributing to increasingly turn hazards of nature into intense natural disasters.